Jamie95187/smart-pension-tech-test-report/Findings.md

 ## Bug Three

 The id's for the employees on the table are labelled incorrectly.
 I think they should be labelled from 1 to x where x is the number of employees at the given company.
 They are currently labelled from 1 to y where y is the total number of employees at all companies combined.

+## Bug four

+I'm not sure about precise definition of middlename, but I would recommend making a third input field labelled Middlename in between Forename and Surname.
+However this field would be optional unlike the other two because not all people have middlenames.